jonyeru23/jonyeru23/README.md

 - 👋 Hi, I’m @jonyeru23
 - 👀 I’m interested in data science, AI, math, physiscs and making code meanigfull to humans!
-- 🌱 I’m currently working on projects that relates to math and physics through programming
+- 🌱 I’m currently working on an astrophysisccs project that i can't tell you what it is.
 - 💞️ I’m looking to collaborate on projects that will teach me new tools
 - 📫 How to reach me: jonathanyerushalmi36@gmail.com